stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/projects/tradekeeper/index.md

 - User authorization (Firebase)
 - 3rd party stock market API (Tiingo)
 - Figma for UI/UX design

+### Reasoning for technology choices

+**React Native** has become a standard for building cross-platform mobile apps for good reason!
+It's great for small teams to develop cross-platform mobile applications on, due to not needing to know numerous native languages (Objective C for iOS and Java or Kotlin for Android, etc.).
+React Native's appeal is that it compiles down and packages code written in JS into device-native code (Java, etc.) for each mobile device.

+In addition, many developers are already familiar with the component-driven and virtual DOM architecture of React and can use some of their existing knowledge to transpose their skillset into mobile development.

+**Firebase** is a great choice for developing serverless and rapidly scalable systems on.
+Different components can be mixed and matched to create the system needed, and scaling is practically automatic since you are billed according to usage.
+In this case, it was the best choice for a hobby/learning project, since it has a very generous and full-featured free tier.

+In a production application with many users, more care would need to be given to the chosen architecture and its forward-projected costs.

 ## Design (UI & UX)